decretist/Dissertation/Chapter3/chapter3.md

 reference-section-title: Bibliography
 suppress-bibliography: false
 title: Chapter 3
-subtitle: Gratian
-abstract: |
+subtitle: Authority, Author, and Authorship
+---
+The purpose of this chapter is to examine the closely connected questions of the authority, author, and authorship of the *Decretum*.[^stan]

-  The third order of business then is to recount the history of efforts, from the *Summa Parisiensis* on, of legal scholars and historians to find the man behind the name Gratian.
+[^stan]: "The third order of business then is to recount the history of efforts, from the *Summa Parisiensis* on, of legal scholars and historians to find the man behind the name Gratian.
 Here, you need to lay out the traditional evidence used for solving this puzzle.
-You are lucky that Noonan, Pennington etc. have laid out the evidence and played with it for you.\
-  – Stan Chodorow
+You are lucky that Noonan, Pennington etc. have laid out the evidence and played with it for you." – Stan Chodorow

----
+Scholars such as Noonan, Winroth, and Pennington who have investigated the authorship of the *Decretum* in recent decades have primarily been interested in the question of who wrote the exact words the text contains.
+That emphasis on the attribution of exact words does not accord well with either medieval definitions of authorship or those found in current theories of authorship.
+(Contemporary theories of literary authorship are ironically closer to medieval theories of authorship than either are to the definition of authorship tacitly assumed by most historians, and in some interesting cases draw on late antique and medieval sources.)

+Medieval sources on whom we rely for most of our evidence about who wrote the *Decretum*, the authors of glosses or of prefaces to twelfth-century *summae* on the *Decretum*, were not uninterested in the question of who wrote the exact words in the text.
+That question however overlapped for them in a way that it does not for us with the question of who was the ultimate source of the text's authority.
+Recent scholarship sometimes misinterprets twelfth-century statements that are really about the authority of the author or of the work as instead being statements about the biography of Gratian or about the authorship of the *Decretum*.
+The overlapping questions of the authority, author, and authorship of the *Decretum* therefore have to be considered carefully, and where necessary distinctly.

+No near contemporary makes an unambiguous claim to have been Gratian's student or to have otherwise had first-hand knowledge of the circumstances under which the *Decretum* was compiled.

 ## Authority

 Modern scholars considering the authorship of a text are primarily